Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

 - [Part 1](notebook/part1/part1.ipynb)

-    The first notebook in this series provides a quick-start guide and an introduction to the Snowpark DataFram API.
+    The first notebook in this series provides a quick-start guide and an introduction to the Snowpark DataFrame API.
 The notebook explains the steps for setting up the environment (REPL), and how to resolve dependencies to Snowpark.
 After a simple "Hello World" example you will learn about the Snowflake DataFrame API, projections, filters, and joins.

 - [Part 2](notebook/part2/part2.ipynb)